ADAPTIVELY PROCESS NEGATIVE MEMORIES FROM THE PAST, EXPERIENCE PEACE IN THE PRESENT, AND BUILD CONFIDENCE FOR THE FUTURE!

 Welcome to contact me to see if EMDR may be a good fit for you.
 For more information about EMDR, you can visit EMDRIA, EMDR International Association.

-Anna Karin Björklund, LMFT, offers therapy in Newport Beach, Orange County, San Diego, Los Angeles, and all of California.
-Sessions are online – join from where works best for you.
+Anna Karin Björklund, LMFT, offers in-person therapy in Newport Beach, Orange County, and online therapy, virtually serving all of California.